 Let’s face facts: It’s hard to beat a great meal – the kind where you have to literally push your chair back from the table to make yourself stop eating.
 Missouri restaurants offer the opportunity to enjoy a great meal and to experience welcoming surroundings, fun dishes and taste-bud-pleasing craft brews.
 On second thought, you may not want to push away from that table.

 Located 16 miles southeast of Hermann, along the Missouri River, the city of New Haven is home to one of Missouri’s true hidden gems: Cedar Creek, a resort and meeting venue.
 One of the best ways to enjoy time at Cedar Creek is with a meal at Town Hall, located in Cedar Creek’s Western Town section.
-The restaurant is open Saturdays and Sundays, noon-7 p.m., serving a menu that varies from weekend to weekend; recent choices ranged from a shrimper’s salad to a pulled-pork sandwich.
-The adjacent Western Town Saloon offers tasting of 2nd Shift Brewery’s lineup of brews, plus other drinks and wines by the glass.
+The restaurant is open Saturdays and Sundays, noon-7 p.m., serving a menu that varies from weekend to weekend.
+The adjacent Western Town Saloon offers tastings of 2nd Shift Brewery’s lineup of brews, plus other drinks and wines by the glass.
 The beer production facility is on-site – they even grow their own hops on the property – brewing choices with fun names such as Cat Spit Stout.

 Speaking of brews, a great selection is available in downtown Cape Girardeau at the Broadway Biergarten.
 Although they tend to lean toward imports – particularly from Germany – Broadway Biergarten offers a handful of made-in-Missouri brews, plus snack foods such as their locally-famous wings and a one-pound Bavarian pretzel.